seph976/Ultimate-Game-Bingo/README.md

 # Ultimate Game Bingo

-**NOTE**

-People have been telling me that windows defender detects this as a trojan, this is a false positive and the result of windows defender being shit, the entire thing is open source so feel free to look at the code and build it yourself if youre sceptical, if not, just add an exception to your antivirus.

 **About**

 This is the continuation of my Ocarina of Time bingo board that i made a while back, i decided to remake the project from scratch to make it an online